Features

 .put("path", assetPath)

-.put("overwrite", false) // Set to true in order to overwrite any existing data.
+.put("overwrite", false) // Set true to overwrite existing data.

 Map<String, Object> taskContext = ImmutableMap.<String, Object> builder()